GuerrieroLab/HR-APM-Paper/README.md

  (Shimada, *et al.*).

 Note:
 Certain paths were set in `.Rprofile` file, which is not shared in this repository.

-To reproduce the codes, each user should prepare the following in one's environment.
+To reproduce the codes, a user should prepare the following in one's environment.

-- `data_dir` raw data, flat files mostly
+- `data_dir` raw data, flat files (txt, csv) mostly
 - `fig_dir` plots
 - `table_dir` tables
 - `obj_dir` R objects

-- `cycif_obj_dir` R objects for cycif data
-- `cycif_fig_dir` plots for cycif data